 The national average price for a concrete slab is $4 to $8 per square foot.
 The median price is $6 per square foot.
 Based on the national average, a 1,500-square foot concrete slab may cost $6,000 to $12,000.

 The average cost is based on certain details.
-Here is what you should know to accurately estimate the cost of your concrete slab.
+Here is what you should know to accurately estimate the concrete slab costs.

 What Does the Typical 1,500-Square Foot Concrete Slab Include?